bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 The helm deployment and bootstrap job will create the sdx-edge secret for the tls certificate pair.
 Save the `tls.crt` contents to a `tls.crt` file locally.

+Provisioning keys is done using the same `provision-config-from-pattern` operation/endpoint as the default Gateway routes and controls, but using the `sdx-keys.r1` pattern.
+The `sdx-keys.r1` pattern is also used later to rotate keys.

+The new public key is appended to the key set, and the key id (`kid`) is `{urn}:{8-hex}` (the first eight hex digits of a UUID).
+Example:
+`urn:ca:bc:sdx:edge:newrg:lab:8875a149`.

 === "Restish CLI"

     Help information about the operation: